thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 12 August 2022
+### Daily Rundown on Saturday, 13 August 2022

-- The average temperature today is 31.12˚C;
+- The average temperature today is 31.91˚C;
-- With highs of 32.94˚C and lows of 17.19˚C.
+- With highs of 33.74˚C and lows of 17.05˚C.
 - You can expect clear sky for the day.

 <!-- weather_marker ends -->